Model free collision aggregation for the computation of escape distributions: Introduction

 with time variable $t \in [0,T]$, position variable $x\in \mathcal \Xcal \subset \R^d$ (here $d\ge 1$ is the spatial dimension), the angle of propagation $\omega \in \mathcal{S}^{d}$ (unit sphere in $\R^d$) and $\angleavg{u}(t,x) = \frac{\int_{\mathcal{S}^d} u(t,x,\omega') d \omega'}{\int_{\mathcal{S}^d} 1 \cdot d \omega'}$ the angular average of $u$ on $\mathcal{S}^d$.
 The model represents heat radiative transfer equations that can be used for both photons and neutrons (we use the former in the numerical results).

-The model also comes with a speed constant~; for instance for photons this will be the speed of light.
+The model also comes with the constant speed $c$~; for instance for photons this will be the speed of light.
 The absorption opacity $\sigma_a$ and the scattering opacity $\sigma_s$ are (known) functions of $x$ and $t$ that describe the collision dynamics of the particles and more precisely the time to next collision, see section~\ref{sec:simple_model} for details.

 The spatial domain $\Xcal$ is usually a mesh simulation cell and various approximations are invoked to compute relevant quantities and manage the transition of particles from one mesh cell to another.
 We will not discuss this but refer to \cite{FLECK1971313,brooks1989symbolic} and related literature.
 The main focus of this paper will be on how to compute the evolution of one particle from the initial time $t_0=0$ and initial position $x_0 \in \Xcal$ to the moment when it exits the domain $\Xcal \times [0,T]$, i.e. either reaches the spatial boundary $\partial \Xcal$ or consumes all available time $T$.